Monkeypox Virus (MPV) Information

 • People of any sexual orientation or gender identity whose sex partners are eligible per the criteria above

-• Anyone else who considers themselves to be at risk for MPV through sex or other intimate contact.
+• Anyone else who considers themselves to be at risk for mpox through sex or other intimate contact.

+If you live in NYC but are not a Callen-Lorde patient, contact the NYC Sexual Health Clinic Hotline at (347) 396-7959.
 If you are a Callen-Lorde patient and are experiencing symptoms as described below, please call (212) 271-7200 and ask to speak to Triage.
 Please do not come into the clinic before getting guidance by phone.
-If you live in NYC but are not a Callen-Lorde patient, contact the NYC Sexual Health Clinic Hotline at (347) 396-7959.

-What is Monkeypox (MPV)?
+What is mpox?

-How is Monkeypox (MPV) transmitted?
+How is mpox transmitted?

 The virus can also spread through: